Skip to Main Content

 • Talk with a librarian and your professor for pointers on where and how to search.
 Your professor might have specific scholars to recommend.
 A librarian can recommend ways and places to search.

-CHECK IN: Are you able to answer these questions: How are experts discussing your topic?
+Try to answer these questions: How are experts discussing your topic?
 What themes do they consider?
 What common questions do people debate?
 What is the scope of the topic?
-(Are scholars discussing your entire topic or pieces of it?)
 Who is having the conversation – are you seeing the same names mentioned in the citations again and again?

 Conducting a Bibliographic Trace

-After you've explored the conversation and identified some relevant works and authors, you're ready to do a bibliographic trace.
-Within your sources, pay attention to what the author of a useful source says about other scholars in the field.
-Most scholarly articles and books have a section where they discuss the scholars that impacted their own present work.
-Look for phrases like "So and so is a key leader in the field" or "So and so's methodology impact our work in significant ways" or "We disagree with so and so in these ways."
-You will also want to browse the works cited to see if any titles jump out at you.
+Bibliographic traces are a key way of exploring the conversation.
+Once you've started to identify useful sources, you're ready to do a bibliographic trace.
+Start by identifying what the author of a source says about other scholars in the field.
+Most scholarly articles and books have a section - like a literature review - where they discuss existing scholarship.
+Look for phrases like "So and so is a key leader in the field" or "So and so's methodology impact our work" or "We disagree/agree with so and so".

-Once you've mined your source for additional sources, track them down.
-This is how you trace the conversation happening around your topic.
+Once you've mined your source for additional sources that might impact your work, track them down.
+Go to your source's Works Cited or References section.
+Use Tracking Down Materials for help.
 By tracing cited works, you will find connections that you might otherwise miss.
 You will discover the patterns of the conversation around your topic.
-This is the way most scholars search for sources, so if you also search this way, you'll be searching in a very sophisticated and informed manner.
+This is the way most scholars search for sources, so try searching the way experts search.

-How to do a bibliographic trace: Search for cited books by title or author in library catalogs; for journal articles, check the Do We Have This Journal by journal name to see if we have the full text of an article.
+How to do a bibliographic trace: Use the citations in the Works Cited or References section.
+Search for cited books by title or author in library catalogs.
+For journal articles, check the Do We Have This Journal by journal name to see if we have the full text of an article.
 Some databases also include features telling you how often a work has been cited.
 Use Tracking Down Materials for more pointers on how to find hard copies.
 Please also contact any librarian if you need help at any point of this process.

-You can (and should) also go forward in time to see who has cited your original source.
+You can also go forward in time to see who has cited your original source since it was first published.